Stepping a heavy mast on a sail boat can be an awkward job.

 prevent the mast from standing.

 sailing position since the previous take down.
-The 3/8" slack
+The 3/8" of slack

-prevents straining the shrouds, turnbuckles, chain plates, deck seals, and bulkheads when the mast pivots up on the hinge; stretching the aforementioned hardware as the mast approaches ~300 aft of vertical.
+and bulkheads when the mast pivots UP on the aft end of the hinge as the mast approaches ~300 aft of vertical.

-wrapped around the thread at the tuned sailing position can reveal the
+HINT - Set a tie wrap or line around the toggle thread at the tuned sailing position.
+It can reveal the

 required 3/8" of exposed thread when the barrel is loosened.
 Ensure there is at